akhealth/DevSecOpsMvp/Communication.md

-# DevOps Communication Plan
+# DevSecOps Communication Plan

 ## Introduction
-DevOps is a new practice for DHSS.
+DevSecOps is a new practice for DHSS.
 The goal of the practice is to improve change management and remove delivery walls between the development, operations and security domains.
 Ideally, the delivery processes ensure that all domain stakeholders' requirements are met as part of the process and, as a result, delivery speed _and quality_ increase.  _If quality is not good across development, operations and security, the poorly met requirements will create domain resistance to change, and delivery speed **will not** increase._

-Adopting this practice requires a communication plan that improves our DevOps and agile practices and addresses the DHSS organization's development, operations and security domain requirements.
+Adopting this practice requires a communication plan that improves our DevSecOps and agile practices and addresses the DHSS organization's development, operations and security domain requirements.
 The communication plan includes:
 * Regular/standing communication needs and methods
 * Security and operations participation expectations
-* DevOps education resources
+* DevSecOps education resources
 * A case study of actual development, operations and security domain collaboration
 * How we improve across the development, operations and security domains

 The last bullet above is critical.
 We run into problems with what seems to be a straight forward task.
 An example is the prototype application we've been working on this sprint and early summer 2017.
 See [Case Study: DHSS IT Development, Operations and Security Research & pPototyping](#case-study-dhss-it-development-operations-and-security-research-prototyping) for a draft case study that points to real world challenges the development, operations and security teams have encountered working together to deliver work within the EIS-R project sprint cycles.

-Agile and DevOps practices focus on a culture that values defining and doing small pieces of work, inspecting that work, and "failing fast" - all inside a short sprint timebox.
+Agile and DevSecOps practices focus on a culture that values defining and doing small pieces of work, inspecting that work, and "failing fast" - all inside a short sprint timebox.
 Small pieces of work means the work is broken down into pieces that we can start and complete within a single sprint.
 Inspecting the work means we build inspection into our daily standups and into our sprint review and retrospective meetings.
 Failing fast means reducing the time we spend on ideas that can't or won't work.
-To succeed, we need to learn how to apply agile and DevOps in a cross-functional development, operations and security team where the work getting done supports requirements from all those domains.
+To succeed, we need to learn how to apply agile and DevSecOps in a cross-functional development, operations and security team where the work getting done supports requirements from all those domains.

 This communication plan can and should be refined.
 In particular, the product team will add case studies as we practice.
 Additionally, we will update and use the [Other Challenges and Opportunities](#other-challenges-and-opportunities) section content to identify and implement challenges and opportunites, as needs/sticking points arise in the work managed via the product team's backlog.
 While theoretical challenges and opportunities can be useful, challenges and opportunities we actually experience should be the first focus and primary driver of proposed improvements.

 ## Regular/standing Communications Resources
 There are several standing communication methods to use for both planning and executing work, including:
 * Bi-weekly sprint review/retro/grooming/planning meetings
-* DevOps weekly standing show and tell meeting
+* DevSecOps weekly standing show and tell meeting
 * Daily product team standup/scrum
 * Trello (tagged comments on individual cards)
 * VSTS (tagged comments in pull requests)